 The Domestic Animals Act 1994 promotes animal welfare, responsible ownership of dogs and cats and the protection of the environment from feral and nuisance dogs and cats.

 Cases we can hear

-Under the Domestic Animals Act 1994, you may be able to apply to VCAT for a review of the council's decision:
+Under the Act, you may be able to apply to VCAT for a review of a council's decision to:

 Other related applications